'The Invitation' (2015) by Karyn Kusama

 Thoughts:

 I remember being intrigued by the trailer when this movie came out a few years ago, but I only got around to watching last week.
 I went into it having read zero reviews and with little familiarity of Karyn Kusama.
 I saw "Her Only Living Son," the short she directed for "XX" earlier this year, but none of her other films.
 "XX" was a very hyped, supremely disappointing horror anthology, and Kusama's film was the only one that didn't feel sloppy and underdeveloped.
-I had heard good things about "Girlfight" and "Jennifer's Body," so I was stoked to watch "The Invitation" and finally dig into Kusama's body of work.
-After actually watching "The Invitation" my excitement has waned.
+I had heard good things about "Girlfight" (2000), and "Jennifer's Body" (2009) is obviously a classic, so I was stoked to dig deeper into Kusama's body of work.
+After watching "The Invitation" my excitement has waned.

 Later, about 15 minutes into the film, there's a scene in the kitchen where Will has another flashback, this time of Eden struggling against him with a knife, desperately trying to slash her own wrists.
 Back in the present day, the real Eden saunters up to Will and starts spouting off New Age garbage about how "pain is optional" and blah blah blah.
 The movie wants to create tension by calling Will's mental state into question, but it quickly tells any discerning viewer that Eden is the one who's fucked up.
 We have no reason to distrust Will and every reason to distrust Eden.
 If the movie wanted to keep us guessing, this scene in the kitchen should have been less obvious.